East Ham Corporation Tramways

 Uniforms

-Unfortunately, photos depicting crews and staff working East Ham Tramways are surprisingly rare, so it is only possible to provide a rather sketchy overview of the uniform story.
+Unfortunately, photographs depicting crews and staff working East Ham Council Tramways are surprisingly rare, so it is only possible to provide a rather sketchy overview of the uniform story.
 Motormen and conductors initially wore double-breasted jackets (of dark-blue serge) with four pairs of brass buttons (bearing a stylised monogram of the system initials — see link) and lapels; it is currently unclear whether the collars bore badges of any kind.
-Caps were of the drooping-peak variety; they bore a large cloth badge embroidered with silver and gold-coloured wire, possibly bullion thread.
-The badge included a simple representation of the East Ham municipal device, above which was the system title, 'EAST HAM TRAMWAYS' in a ribbon, and below which was the grade, either 'MOTORMAN' or 'CONDUCTOR'.
+Caps were of the drooping-peak variety; they bore large cloth badges embroidered with silver and gold-coloured wire, possibly bullion thread.
+The badges included a simple representation of the East Ham municipal device, above which was the system title, 'EAST HAM TRAMWAYS' in a ribbon, and below which was the grade, either 'MOTORMAN' or 'CONDUCTOR'.

 At some point, possibly in the mid-Edwardian era, the uniform jacket was changed to a double-breasted, lancer design with five pairs of buttons (narrowing from top to bottom), epaulettes and stand-up collars; the left-hand collar bore an employee number, the right-hand collar system initials — 'E H T' — in individual brass letters.
 The epaulettes also carried a badge, possibly a representation of the East Ham municipal device, though this remains unproven photographically.
 The uniforms were of blue serge with red piping.

-In the 1920s, the uniforms were changed once again, this time to a more modern single-breasted design with lapels; it is currently unclear what badges they bore.
+In the 1920s, the uniform was changed once again, this time to a more modern single-breasted design with lapels; it is currently unclear what badges the uniform bore.

-Tramcar staff also wore greatcoats, which were double-breasted with high, fold-over collars and epaulettes; it is possible, but by no means certain, that the left-hand collar carried insignia of some description, more than likely an employee number.
+Tramcar staff were also provided with greatcoats, which were double-breasted with high, fold-over collars and epaulettes; it is possible, but by no means certain, that the left-hand collar carried insignia of some description, more than likely an employee number.

 Motormen and conductors always appeared in service wearing enamel Public Carriage Office licence badges, which were issued by the Metropolitan Police (see link).